aiserrock/LoansAnalyzerFront/README.md

-# LoansAnalyzerAPI by LoansAnalyzer team
+# LoansAnalyzer by LoansAnalyzer team
 ## Open source progect for free use, more details here:
 <details>
 <summary>Expand</summary>